 Once there, we arrive in Lerwick and discover the Jarlshof Prehistoric and Norse Settlement.
 The afternoon is spent visiting Scalloway Castle and Museum, and we end boarding the overnight ferry to Aberdeen where we return home the following day.

 4. Bournemouth week, 11th-16th August

 Feel like royalty with our 5-night stay at the Mayfair Hotel in Bournemouth, a coach holiday down south like no other.
 You’ll enjoy two free days in the gorgeous coastal resort town and a dinner every evening.

 Your first two days are yours to explore!
 This gives you the opportunity to bask in the summer sun on the beaches or alternatively treat yourself to a pier to pier walk with some retail therapy in between.

 Wednesday you will find yourself in one of the world’s largest harbours in Poole, journeying to the Isle of Purbeck and returning to Bournemouth via the Sandbanks Ferry.
-Lastly you will spend a full day tour of the New Forest Area of Natural Beauty on Thursday – a place truly reminiscent of Narnia (without the talking animals!).
+Lastly, you will spend a full day touring the New Forest Area of Natural Beauty on Thursday – a place truly reminiscent of Narnia (without the talking animals!).

 5. Killarney and Ring of Kerry, 16th-21st September